noperator/curlmin/README.md

       --words            Compare word count
 ```

-You must provide the curl command in one of two ways:
+You can provide the curl command in one of three ways:
 1. Using the `--command` or `-c` flag to specify the curl command as a string
-2. Using the `--file` or `-f` flag to read the curl command from a file
+2. Using the `--file` or `-f` flag to read the curl command from a file (use `-f -` to read from stdin)
+3. Piping the curl command directly to curlmin (e.g., `cat curl.sh | curlmin`)

 Use the provided test server to see how it works.
 Consider using the `-v` flag with `curlmin` so you can watch it progressively strip down the curl command.